 \section{Leveraging First-order Information}

 We begin by aggregating \emph{first-order information}: LLM agents' accuracies $x_1,\ldots,x_N$.
-In this section, we treat these inputs as given, assuming each $x_i$ is correct; practical estimation is deferred to \Cref{sec:exp}.
-For comparison, \emph{majority voting} (MV) uses only \emph{zero-order information}---the raw answers---and therefore ignores heterogeneity in agent capability by assigning every agent equal weight.
+In this section, we treat these inputs as given, assuming each $x_i$ is correct; practical estimation is deferred to \Cref{sec:method}.
+For comparison, \emph{majority voting} uses only \emph{zero-order information}---the raw answers---and therefore ignores heterogeneity in agent capability by assigning every agent equal weight.
 Formally, MV outputs the label with the largest unweighted vote count.
 A natural improvement is to design weights based on first-order information $x_1,\ldots,x_N$.
-To this end, we propose a new weighted linear aggregation algorithm, the \emph{Optimal Weight (OW)~\Cref{algo:SW}}.
+To this end, we propose a new weighted linear aggregation algorithm, the \emph{Optimal Weight (OW)} in \Cref{algo:SW}.
 Mathematically, OW sets the weight for agent $i$ as $\omega_i=\sigma_K^{-1}(x_i)$, where $\sigma_K(x)=\frac{e^x}{K-1+e^x}$.
 We prove the Bayesian optimality of OW among all aggregation algorithms, not limited to linear weighting.
-Here Bayesian optimality refers to choosing, given the joint distribution $\PP$ over random variables $S^*, A_1, \ldots, A_N$ and observed LLM agents' answers $a_1, \ldots, a_N$, the prediction of the correct label $S^*$ that maximizes the posterior $\PP(S^* = \cdot | A_1=a_1, \ldots, A_N=a_N)$.
+Here Bayesian optimality refers to choosing, given the joint distribution $\PP$ over random variables $S^*, A_1, \ldots, A_N$ and observed LLM agents' answers $a_1, \ldots, a_N$, the prediction of the correct label $S^*$ that maximizes the posterior probability $\PP(S^* = \cdot | A_1=a_1, \ldots, A_N=a_N)$.
 In other words, Bayesian optimality is measured with respect to the expected accuracy under the true distribution $\PP$.